All posts

 Tax

-Cross-border consultants who spend extended periods working in client countries can trigger tax obligations neither they nor their CPA anticipated.
-The threshold is structural, not intuitive.
+Working in a client's country for extended periods can trigger tax obligations your CPA didn't anticipate.
+The PE threshold is structural, not intuitive.

 You fly to a client's country for a three-month engagement.
 You work from their office, attend their meetings, make decisions about project direction.
 You invoice from your home entity.
 Your CPA files your taxes based on where that entity is registered.